NixOS/nix.dev/source/tutorials/nix-language.md

   to manipulate complex data as units

-In addition it allows three side effects:

-  - Reading files as Nix expressions

-    to enable code reuse

-  - Reading files as *build inputs*

-    to capture what build tasks will operate on
+In addition it allows one significant side effect: reading files, to capture what build tasks will operate on.

-  - Writing files as *build tasks*

-    to keep them for later execution, the *build*

 There is nothing else to it.
 What may look complicated comes not from the language, but from how it is used.